DanielVenturini/MemoryGame-protobuf/README.md

 # Draughts-with-gRPC-protobuf

 This is a project to Distributed System discipline.
-Simple TicTacToe between two person.
-Hasen't X and O, it's Windows and Linux icon.
+Simple Memory Game between two person.